Releases

 Unstable does not necessarily mean that they are literally unstable, but rather that they have not been sufficiently tested and are still open to breaking changes.

-There is no timeline for stable releases, but they are typically released when all work-in-progress acquis have been completed and have received sufficient coverage in the test harnesses.
+There is no timeline for stable releases, but they are typically released when any work-in-progress acquis have been completed and have received sufficient coverage in the test harnesses.

 The attribution of acquis to a release is dependent on when the acquis is submitted.
 If the version X.0.0 release is being worked on, then any acquis submitted during this time will be slated for version X.1.0.